10 curious pieces from South Korea that we will not meet

 </ img>

-Any trip to Asia, the Far East is like a trip to another planet: a different culture,
+Any trip to Asia, the Far East is like traveling to another planet: another culture,

 Dispenser with breath freshener